SharePoint Online outage on

 CloudHarmony belonged to Gartner, the management consultancy company.
 They are the world’s leading information technology research company.

-CloudHarmony services and tools will be retired on May 15, 2023, but there is little information as to why.
-However, it means that users might want to use alternatives to CloudHarmony.
+CloudHarmony services and tools retired on May 15, 2023, but there is little information as to why.
+However, it had many users who relied on CloudHarmony.
+As a result, it means that users might want to use alternatives to CloudHarmony.

 CloudHarmony Features